execas/execas.github.io/_posts/2018-08-23-linux-timestamps.md

 Change: 2018-08-23 21:13:56
 ```

-Notice how only the change time stamp has changed.
+Notice how only the *change* time stamp has been updated.
 Changing the file's metadata will update `ctime`.

-Example commands that will change `atime`:
+Example commands that will update `atime`:

 - mv
 - chown